8 Wonders Of The World | Are They Worth Visiting?

 Tips for visiting

-Start early in the day to minimise crowds and witness the stunning sunrise over this ancient marvel.
-Wear comfortable shoes and be prepared for uneven and challenging terrain as you hike a wall section.
+Start early in the day to witness the stunning sunrise over this ancient marvel.
+Wear comfortable shoes and be prepared for uneven and challenging terrain as you hike a section of the.

 Petra, Jordan